 What souvenirs should I buy on Malta?

 When you visit Malta make sure to take home some of the fantastic products for which the islands are famous.
-As a fan of prickly pears I always purchase the local liquor made from the fruit.
+As a fan of prickly pears, I always purchase the local liquor made from the fruit.
 If you are visiting some of the markets you will easily be able to pick up some of these souvenirs!

 - Bajtra – Prickly Pear liqueur

 - Prickly Pear jam/conserve

 - Lace – Bizzilla Maltese Lace can be purchased in all the markets.
 The lace is a traditional craft that flourished in Malta over 400 years ago.
 The traditions have been passed from mother to daughter over the centuries.
 Much of the lace features the Maltese cross.

 - Nougat – If you attend a festa you have to try some traditional Maltese nougat!